ReneChuah/cultural-travel-authentication/README.md

 **Phone-number verification at signup.**

-OTP-based verification toconfirm identity and prevent malicious/spam registrations that could overload the server.
+OTP-based verification to confirm identity and prevent malicious/spam registrations that could overload the server.

 **Collaboration with other applications.**